ST10485743/WEDE5020POE/README.md

 3. **Products Page:** it must have a detailed explanation of the products, how they look like and how much do they cost.
 4. **Enquiry Page:** This page should have an a form for users to enquire about the business.
 5. **Contact Us:** This page should feature the contact information of the business, the contact form for users to fill-in and the locations of the business.
+6. **CSS stylesheet:** This file contains the styling of the website, the global reset which allows the website to be responsive on different sized screens and allows the website to work optimally across different browsers.
+7. **JavaScript:** This file allows for the form validation of the forms within the website this also allows for a lightbox gallery to be added to the website.

 **Changelog**